ckolisko/ResultsReader/README.md

     ...

 Each log entry includes:
 - Step number
 - Unix timestamp
 - Operation description

 ---

 ## Input File Format

-The input file should be tab-delimited with:
+The input file can be either:
-    - First column: Time values
-    - Subsequent columns: Well data (column headers are well names)
+- (Default) A tab delimited table
+ - A csv file

+In either case, the first column should be "Time" , and subsequent columns should be the well names.

 Example: